French battleship Justice: 1911–1914

 In early 1913, Justice and the rest of the 2nd Squadron took part in training exercises off Le Lavandou.
 The French fleet, which by then included sixteen battleships, held large-scale maneuvers between Toulon and Sardinia beginning on 19 May.
 The exercises concluded with a fleet review for President Raymond Poincaré.
 Gunnery practice followed from 1 to 4 July.
 The 2nd Squadron departed Toulon on 23 August with the armored cruisers and and two destroyer flotillas to conduct training exercises in the Atlantic.
 While en route to Brest, the ships stopped in Tangier, Royan, Le Verdon, La Pallice, Quiberon Bay, and Cherbourg.
 They reached Brest on 20 September, where they met a Russian squadron of four battleships and five cruisers.
 The ships then steamed back south, stopping in Cádiz, Tangier, Mers El Kébir, Algiers, and Bizerte before ultimately arriving back in Toulon on 1 November.
 On 3 December, République, Justice, Vérité, and Démocratie conducted torpedo training and range-finding drills.
-While anchored at Les Salins on the night of 19/20 December, heavy winds blew Démocratie into Justice; Démocraties port screw cut through Justices starboard anchor chain and the collision knocked two of Justices armor plates from her bow.
+While anchored at Les Salins on the night of 19/20 December, heavy winds blew Démocratie into Justice; Démocratie's port screw cut through Justice's starboard anchor chain and the collision knocked two of Justice's armor plates from her bow.
 Both vessels were forced to return to Toulon for repairs.